 As for their property, it is stated in their balance sheet that the property is around S$17mil.
 However, this is booked at cost price.
 Their recent valuation of the property has placed a price of around S$31.5mil, almost doubling the value stated in the balance sheet.

-I’m going to make any guesses on how much capital reduction, if any, they are going to make but hopefully, the capital structure review would somehow come up with a way to unlock the value of this property.
+I’m not going to make any guesses on how much capital reduction, if any, they are going to make but hopefully, the capital structure review would somehow come up with a way to unlock the value of this property.

 Assuming that earnings for 2H20 is the same as 2H19, Forward PE stands at around 9.1x with EPS at around $0.28.